-Push and Pull factors behind The Convergence.
+Push and Pull factors behind The Convergence Source: Outlier Ventures

-PUSH PULL FACTORS WEB3 NEEDS AI Al enhances Web3's usability and contributes to fixing "the internet" AI NEEDS DLT DLT allows for specification and verification of AI activity, ensuring trust, transparency, and security in AI operations.
-NEW ECONOMIC PARADIGM Al and DLT redefine digital economies through autonomous interactions.

 We also refer to our previous work on AI x Crypto in which we already explore some of this thinking.

-The Push Factors

-Web3 Was Never Designed For The Average User

-In its current state, we believe Web3 is unlikely to achieve mainstream adoption.
+The Push Factors Web3 Was Never Designed For The Average User In its current state, we believe Web3 is unlikely to achieve mainstream adoption.
 Web3's decentralised, modular protocols introduce a level of complexity that makes it difficult for average users to navigate.
 While efforts to simplify Web3, through orchestration and abstraction, are ongoing, the gap in usability continues to widen as its rate of innovation only adds more complexity.

-We believe that only by introducing AI and agentic systems can Web3 realise its promise of a highly functional, user-friendly, and decentralised internet, capable of going mainstream.

-The Internet Is Structurally Broken

-As the internet has evolved over the past few decades, it has led to increased complexity and structural issues such as data privacy concerns, centralised control, and vulnerability to misinformation, issues Web3 promised to address.
+We believe that only by introducing Al and agentic systems can Web3 realise its promise of a highly functional, user-friendly, and decentralised internet, capable of going mainstream.
+The Internet Is Structurally Broken As the internet has evolved over the past few decades, it has led to increased complexity and structural issues such as data privacy concerns, centralised control, and vulnerability to misinformation, issues Web3 promised to address.
 Web3's introduction aimed to solve many of these challenges through the use of distributed ledger technology (DLT).
 However, it's becoming clear that blockchain technology is only part of the solution and lacks the full capability to help us realise the true vision for the internet.
 The existing internet traps everyone in a system with extremely strong economic moats for a few platforms, resulting in suboptimal outcomes for everyone else.
 We believe the answer lies in a combined approach between DLT and AI to provide more structural and effective solutions to the shortcomings of today's internet, including issues like lack of data privacy and security, misinformation, algorithmic biases, and the increasing control of bots and machines.
 The Pull Factors

-The combination of AI and Web3/DLT brings us into a new economic paradigm: the Post Web.
+The combination of AI and Web3/DLT brings us into a new economic paradigm: The Post Web.
 In this era, we will see the computable economy mature into an intent-based system that is deterministic yet adaptive, verifiable, and hyper-contextual.
 This evolution leverages decentralised protocols and AI to move beyond the limitations of current digital infrastructures, creating an efficient, trustbased, and user-centric web that redefines economic coordination and interaction.

-We'll discuss all of this work and the next three chapters.

-By Humans, Not For Humans
+We'll discuss all of this work in the next three chapters By Humans, Not for Humans